-Families in Northeastern Pennsylvania confront severe economic challenges, including elevated levels of unemployment and extreme poverty.
-While there are many families that fall below the “official” measure of poverty — the federal poverty line — there are also many who work full-time but earn less than a living wage.
-Individuals and families lack economic security in both cases; but the latter find themselves in an ambiguous situation, which this report seeks to clarify.
+The 2019 update to the Living Wage Report sheds light on how conditions have changed, as families in NEPA continue to confront severe economic challenges and poverty.
+While there are many families that fall below the standard measure of poverty – the federal poverty line – there are also many that work full-time but earn less than a living wage.
+Individuals and families lack economic security in both cases; but the latter find themselves in an ambiguous situation, which this report seeks to expand upon.

-Community Leader Profiles: The Work of Scranton Area Social Service Agency Directors & How the Lack of a “Living Wage” Affects Their Clients
+Community Leader Profiles: The Work of Scranton Area Social Service Agency Directors & How the Lack of a “Living Wage” Affects Their Clientsplus or minus

 Scranton Man Helps Community To Achieve Dignified Life by Robert Bauer, Class of 2017

 United Neighborhood Center CEO Helps Thousands by Steven DePrimo, Class of 2018

 Called to Help Others by Dan Valentino, Class of 2017